Live Learning Lineup

 Trace the historical and theological roots of biblical interpretation from the Church Fathers to today with Father Wesley Walker.
 Integrate Lectio Divina into your teaching to inspire students to encounter Scripture as a living word.

-May 27, June 10, 24, July 8, 22, & August 5
+May 27, June 10, 24, July 8, 22, & August 5 from 8-10 PM Eastern

 Tuesdays/Thursdays: June 3/5, 10/12, 17/19

 This course with Karen T. Moore offers the opportunity to enjoy some of the best-loved mythological stories through the poetry of Ovid.
 In reading the poetry participants will move beyond mere translation to discuss the poet’s style and technique.
-Alongside the works, participants will also consider great works of art in light of the poems that inspired them.
+Alongside the Latin text, participants will also consider great works of art in light of the poems that inspired them.
 In addition to our weekly meetings, asynchronous assignments are included that not only enrich the class experience, but provide resources to help teachers transform this experience into a set of lesson plans for their own class.

 May 28, June 11, 25, July 9, 23, &